Robb

 Robb is a surname of Scottish origin, formed from a diminution (reduction) of the name Robert.
 Robert was a popular name, especially after its use by three Scots Kings in the fourteenth century.
-Rob is first recorded as a surname in the mid-15th century, with a handful of individuals recorded in the decades either side of 1500.
+Rob is first recorded as a surname in the mid-15th century, with several individuals recorded in the decades either side of 1500.
 As the 16th century progressed there were early groupings in Aberdeenshire, Lanarkshire and later in Perthshire/Stirlingshire.
 It is likely that the name originated with the offspring of a Robert or Rob, when surnames began to flourish, but unlike some surnames there is no one source for the name.

-The surname was originally spelled Rob, sometimes Robe, but by 1800 the vast majority of families had added an extra 'b' in common with some other three letter surnames.
+The surname was originally spelled Rob, sometimes Robe, but by 1800 the vast majority of families had added an extra 'b' in common with some other three letter surnames e.g. Hog to Hogg.
 Despite a number of early English families named Robe, Robb, Robbe and Robbes the surname did not develop in the same way as it did in Scotland.
 Robe or Robbe is a popular surname in Germany, Holland, Belgium and France and also mainly derives from a diminution of Robert.
 Rob is also a surname in Slovenia, Croatia and the Czech Republic although the derivation is different.
-Rob also appears as a popular surname in Bangladesh and Kenya.
+Rob also appears as a popular surname in Bangladesh and Kenya, but again the derivation is different.